 Giovanni is now outside a bar flirting with a beautiful woman.
 She turns out to be Donna Elvira, a woman he had previously seduced and who was now following him around.
 Leporello creates a distraction by talking to Elvira about the thousands of women his boss had 'conquered' while Giovanni makes a prompt escape.

 Giovanni arrives at a party where people are celebrating the wedding of Zerlina and Masetto, a young peasant couple.
 Giovanni flirts with the bride and angers Masetto, who is quickly taken away by Leporello.
 Now alone with Zerlina, Giovanni turns on the charm.
 Elvira, however, charges into the scene and exposes his lying ways to Zerlina.

 Anna and Ottavio have a chance encounter with Giovanni, who predictably begins to flirt with Anna.
 Elvira returns and denounces Giovanni as a cheat once again, but Giovanni declares her a madwoman and leads her away.
-Left alone, Anna recognizes Giovanni's voice — this was the man who tried to seduce her and then killed her father.
+Left alone, Anna recognizes Giovanni's voice — this was the man who assaulted her and then killed her father.